Alwoodley: Education

-The two largest schools in the area are Allerton High School and The Grammar School at Leeds Junior & Senior site.
+The two largest schools in the area are The Grammar School at Leeds Junior & Senior site (a fee-paying private school formerly known as Leeds Grammar School) and Allerton High School (a state secondary school).
 Alwoodley is served by two Jewish Faith Schools, both on the Henry Cohen Campus, Brodetsky Primary School, and a high school, Leeds Jewish Free School, which was founded in 2013 by local city councillor, Dan Cohen.

 Sport

 There are three golf clubs within the area, namely Alwoodley, Moortown and Sand Moor.
 Moortown hosted the 1929 Ryder Cup.
 Alwoodley Cricket Club dates back to 1935.
 There are two Rugby Union clubs in the area: Leodiensian RUFC and Moortown Rugby Club.

 Alwoodley is also home to Alwoodley FC, a football team that compete in the top tier of the Yorkshire Amateur League.